MicrosoftLearning/mslearn-ai-vision/Instructions/Labs/02-ocr.md

 ### Add code to identify individual words in an image

-1. In the code file, find the comment **Return each word detected in the image and the position bounding box around each word with the confidence level of each word** and add the following code:
+1. In the code file, find the comment **Find individual words in the line** and add the following code:

     **Python**

     ```python
-   # Return each word detected in the image and the position bounding box around each word with the confidence level of each word
+   # Find individual words in the line
    for word in line.words:
         r = word.bounding_polygon
         bounding_polygon = ((r[0].x, r[0].y),(r[1].x, r[1].y),(r[2].x, r[2].y),(r[3].x, r[3].y))